mreigad1/SimpleSocketExample/README.md

 					      shared with clientSocket via inotify and USER_NAME is the desired user name of this client instance (Undefined behavior for user name with spaces)

+					      NOTE: By default, the clientInput will prepend the user name of the system user to the contents of the exported file used by inotify.
+HOWEVER, the clientSocket application is completely agnostic of user name, and completely agnostic of existence of clientInput's existence.
+The file specified to clientSocket need only be changed for inotify to automatically buffer the new file contents and export them.
+This makes execution of clientInput completely optional, as you can just echo into BUFFER_FILE and changes will be sent.
+It is worth note, only (BUF_SIZE-1) characters at maximum will be read to/from inotify and/or the socket connection.
+This value exists defined in universe.h and may be reconfigured, but will rapidly exceed pthreads thread stack-space if too large, as all read+write buffers in program space are kept on thread stacks.

 			Known Issues:

 				(1) Broken pipe in server on first terminated client application causes server application to